 Research has shown that naming an emotion diminishes its intensity and reminds you that you are more than just the feeling.
 When you remember that you are bigger than what you feel and that the emotion is just temporary, you can more easily listen to what the emotional data is trying to tell you.
 So you can become even more inquisitive by asking yourself questions such as, “What am I feeling worried and restless about?”
 “Compared to whom do I feel small?”
 “What am I doubtful about?”
 “What appears scary or overwhelming to me?”
 Sometimes it’s quite illuminating to notice what comes up when you say to yourself, “I feel XYZ because . . .” and then just wait for the answer.

 At this point the emotional intensity is significantly lower, so that you can ask yourself further some clarifying and empowering questions such as: Is the emotion telling me the truth?
 What choices do I have to respond?
 How do I want to feel instead?
 As you consider these questions, you have shifted from being the powerless victim of your emotions to being the one, who is in charge of your mind.

 Next time you are feeling overwhelmed by your emotions, use these simple steps to remind yourself that ultimately, your mind is creating your emotions, which is why you can use your mind to un-create them.

-Join me this Thursday, September 5th at 9AM PT / 12PM ET on Empowerment Radio (here and on Facebook Live) and learn more ways on how to control your emotions by transforming them into catalysts of healing, growth and self-empowerment.
+Tune in below and learn more ways on how to control your emotions by transforming them into catalysts of healing, growth and self-empowerment.